Connor Zilisch: Late Models

 In 2022, Zilisch began racing late-model cars to prepare himself for a potential path to NASCAR.
 He would start to run Late Model Stock Cars in the No. 57 for Carroll Speedshop.
-He would score two wins on the year, both coming at Hickory Motor Speedway as well as two other podium positions.
+He scored two wins during the year, both coming at Hickory Motor Speedway, as well as two other podium positions.

-For 2023, Zilisch would return to the No. 57 for Carroll Speedshop on a part-time basis in the CARS Late Model Stock Car Tour.
-At Hickory Motor Speedway during the Throwback 276, Zilisch would run a throwback to the No. 98 Dogecoin car driven in the NASCAR Cup Series in 2014 by his current driver coach Josh Wise.
+For 2023, Zilisch returned to the No. 57 for Carroll Speedshop on a part-time basis in the CARS Late Model Stock Car Tour.
+At Hickory Motor Speedway during the Throwback 276, Zilisch ran a throwback to the No. 98 Dogecoin car driven in the NASCAR Cup Series in 2014 by his current driver coach Josh Wise.